-Once you've sold the product or provided the service in Canada, it's invoice time.
+Once you've sold a product or provided the service in Canada, it's invoice time.
 An invoice not only shows the customer or client how much money is due but provides tax information.
-Both you and your customers need to be able to track how much HST/GST (Harmonized Sales Tax/Goods and Services Tax) and/or PST (Provincial Sales Tax) is paid or owed, for instance.
+Both you and your customers need to be able to track how much HST/GST (Harmonized Sales Tax/Goods and Services Tax) and PST (Provincial Sales Tax) is paid or owed, for instance.
 Because invoices are such an important part of your business records, it's important to get them right.
 Use the enclosed sample invoice template with GST and PST taxes to make sure you are invoicing correctly.

 Note that the sample invoice template shown is for a business charging GST (the Goods and Services Tax) and PST (Provincial Sales Tax).
 Note that the PST is referred to as the Retail Sales Tax (RST) in Manitoba or the Quebec Sales Tax (QST) in Quebec.
-If your invoice involves charging HST (the Harmonized Sales Tax), see An Invoice Sample With HST.
+If your invoice involves charging HST (the Harmonized Sales Tax), see an invoice sample with HST.
 GST/PST is charged in four provinces at the following rates:

 - British Columbia: 7% Provincial Sales Tax (PST)

 Certain pieces of information have to be on your invoices if you are charging GST, HST or PST.
 Your invoice must include: